Amsterdam – Bruges by Bike and Boat – Fluvius (and reverse)

 Day 6: Ghent – Bruges (28 miles/45 km)

-Today your bicycle tour will lead through the beautiful Flemish countryside of western Flanders around this beautiful city, widely described as the ‘Venice of the North.’
-The city attracts more than two million visitors every year who come for the ambiance of the UNESCO World Heritage-listed historic center.
-An outstanding example of a medieval settlement, Bruges has managed to maintain its historic fabric as it has evolved over the centuries, with the result that today the city’s original Gothic constructions form an integral part of the town’s identity.
+Today your bicycle tour will lead through the beautiful Flemish countryside of West Flanders to Bruges, an iconic Belgian city.
+Every year, more than 2 million visitors are attracted to the ambiance of Bruges' UNESCO World Heritage Site-listed historic center.
+An outstanding example of a medieval settlement, Bruges has managed to maintain its historic fabric even as it has evolved over the centuries, meaning that today, the city's original Gothic constructions still form an integral part of Bruges' identity.

 Day 7: Tour around Bruges to the North Sea (23 miles/38 km or 31 miles/51 km)